Towards a general-purpose foundation model for fMRI analysis: Methods

-The pre-processing of these datasets involves several standardized steps to ensure data quality and consistency across studies ~\cite{esteban2019fmriprep}.
-For instance, the ADHD200 and HCP-EP datasets undergo pre-processing that includes motion correction, normalization to the MNI space, and artifact removal, facilitating reliable analyses of brain connectivity.
+The preprocessing of these datasets involves several standardized steps to ensure data quality and consistency across studies ~\cite{esteban2019fmriprep}.
+For instance, the ADHD200 and HCP-EP datasets undergo preprocessing that includes motion correction, normalization to the MNI space, and artifact removal, facilitating reliable analyses of brain connectivity.
 Researchers frequently utilize atlases such as the Schaefer atlas for extracting ROI-timeseries matrices, which are instrumental in studying functional connectivity and network integrity.
 The datasets support tasks like (reported) gender classification and age regression, leveraging their comprehensive phenotypic and demographic data.
 Advanced models, including BrainGNN ~\cite{li2021braingnn}, have been trained on these datasets to predict clinical outcomes and understand cognitive processes.
 The TCP dataset is processed using the HCP pipelines, including ICA-FIX denoising and global signal regression to control for noise.
 It provides analysis-ready functional connectivity matrices and supports the exploration of brain-behavior relationships across traditional diagnostic boundaries.
-The ABIDE dataset is preprocessed using multiple pipelines, including slice-timing and motion correction, nuisance signal regression, and spatial normalization.
-It supports whole-brain and regional analyses of intrinsic functional connectivity, offering insights into the dysconnectivity models of ASD.

-In the fMRI retrieval task, we follow the methodology from ~\cite{scotti2024reconstructing}.
-Each test image is converted into a CLIP ~\cite{radford2021learning} image embedding.
-We compute cosine similarity between this embedding and its corresponding disjointed CLIP fMRI embedding, as well as 299 other randomly selected embeddings.
-Success is determined if the highest similarity is between the ground truth CLIP embedding and its respective fMRI embedding, indicating top-1 retrieval performance.
-This process is repeated 30 times to account for variability.
-For large-scale retrievals, we utilize the LAION-5B dataset, retrieving 16 candidate images via K-nearest neighbor lookup and selecting the best match based on cosine similarity.

 For state classification, we adopt the experimental setup from ~\cite{nguyen2020attend} to ensure a fair comparison.
 This involves ensuring that each data instance contains the same number of timesteps by extracting sets of \( k \) contiguous frames and looping the time series if fewer than \( k \) frames are present.
 During training, random frame sets are utilized, while validation and testing are conducted using the first \( k \) frames, where \( k = 40 \) in our experiments.
 We discuss the impact of different values of \( k \) on the experimental results in the appendix.
 Additionally, our NeuroSTORM framework is capable of directly processing complete tfMRI sequences.